Skip to main content

 Frontmatter Reference

-SKILL.md supports ten optional frontmatter fields.
+SKILL.md supports twelve optional frontmatter fields.
 None are required, and sensible defaults kick in when you omit them.

 name: A human readable name for the skill.
 If you leave it out, the filename or directory name is used instead.
 This name shows up in /help output and the slash command menu.